 Yes, there are many types of volleys.
-Each with their own technique and purpose.
+Each with its own technique and purpose.

 What Is It Called When You Hit The Ball Before It Bounces In Tennis?

-The technical term for hitting a ball before it bounces in tennis is called a volley and it comes from the French word for “flight”.
+The technical term for hitting a ball before it bounces in tennis is called a volley.
+It comes from the French word for “flight”.
 Volleys are a great shot when advancing to the net and require very little arm swing.
 Instead, the shot is more of a block or rebound.